-Press RESET to change the sensitivity setting from high sensitivity <-- - --> to low sensitivity <->.
+Press RESET to change the sensitivity setting.

 COLLISION WARN CHIME (if equipped)

 This feature warns the driver of a possible collision.
 See Collision warning system in the Driving chapter for more information.

 Press RESET to turn the warning chime on or off.
 The system will revert to chime on each time the vehicle is started.
 The heads-up display and/or chime will activate briefly to confirm the last setting.